 Firms which are able to achieve a fit between their strategy and structure can create a significant competitive advantage, while firms that do not have a fit are left vulnerable to external changes and internal inefficiencies.
 As a result, firms with a fit between strategy and structure should perform better than those without such a fit.
 Organizations face not only an "entrepreneurial" problem (which strategy to adopt), but also an "administrative" problem (the selection of structures that are consistent with the strategy).
-They argue that, over time, strategy and structure reinforce each other: organizations choose an administrative system that is consistent with their strategy and then find that this system continues to propel them in the same strategic direction (Miles and Snow 1984).
-This is supported by Chakravarthy (1982) who found out that organizations having different levels of adaptation would utilize different strategies to match their structural arrangements.
+They argue that, over time, strategy and structure reinforce each other: organizations choose an administrative system that is consistent with their strategy and then find that this system continues to propel them in the same strategic direction.

+Chakravarthy (1982) conceptualized that the structural characteristics of an organization with a high-level of adaptation are flexibility and decentralization, similar to an organic structure.
+He also posited that an organization with a low level of adaptation would have the structural characteristics of tight control and centralization, analogous to a mechanistic structure.
+Further to that he also believed that organizations having different levels of adaptation would utilize different strategies to match their structural arrangements.
 Using Miles and Snow's (1978) strategy typology, Chakravarthy argued that organizations with a high-level of adaptation would exhibit a prospector strategy and organic structure while organizations with a low-level of adaptation would adopt a defender strategy and a mechanistic structure.

 Galan and Sanches - Bueno (2009) after reviewing 10 years data from 1993 to 2003 with context to Spanish organizations concluded that strategy leads structure and structure leads strategy however the former is stronger than the latter.
-They also concluded that. the relationship between diversification strategy and multidimensional structure postulated by Chandler (1962)focusing on administrative efficiency remains applicable to today's market only that it requires broadening based on current circumstances.
+They also concluded that, the relationship between diversification strategy and multidimensional structure postulated by Chandler (1962) focusing on administrative efficiency remains applicable to today's market only that it requires broadening based on current circumstances.
 In architecture form follows function.
 In business, structure follows strategy (Abbot, 2009).
 In essence, the company decides what its (hopefully) unique approach to marketplace is and structures an organization that best fits that approach.
-With ICT age it is not uncommon to find one can follow the maxim of the architect Van der Rohe where "one can do more with less'.
+With ICT age it is not uncommon to find one can follow the maxim of the architect Van der Rohe where "one can do more with less' such that heavy staff departments in organizations are now reviewed on productivity rather than by numbers of staff.